 Alternatively, a wifi logo will appear next to your flight details in your flight booking details on the Air New Zealand website.

 Which devices can be connected to inflight WiFi?

-You can access Air NZ WiFi with any device which has a WiFi connection and a browser.
-Laptops, smartphones and tablets are all usable.
-Remember that you’ll only be able to access your laptop once the seat-belt sign has been switched off.
+You can access Air New Zealand WiFi with any device which has a WiFi connection and a browser.
+Laptops, smartphones, and tablets are all usable.
+Remember that you’ll only be able to access your laptop once the seatbelt sign has been switched off.

 Are there restrictions on how Air NZ WiFi can be used?

 Yes.
 Air New Zealand clearly states the limitations of the service: